Do Vision and Language Models Share Concepts? A Vector Space Alignment Study: Experimental Setup

-We evaluate alignment in terms of precision-at-$k$ with $k\in\{1,10,100\}$.
-Note that this performance metric is much more conservative than other metrics used for similar problems, including pairwise matching accuracy, percentile rank, and Pearson correlation \cite{minnema-herbelot-2019-brain}.
+\paragraph{Metrics.} We evaluate alignment in terms of precision-at-$k$ (P@$k$), a well-established metric employed in the evaluation of multilingual word embeddings~\cite{Conneau2018}, with $k\in\{1,10,100\}$.\footnote{For example, we could use the mapping of the image of an apple into the word `apple', and the mapping of the image of a banana into the word `banana', as training pairs to induce a mapping $\Omega$.
+If $\Omega$ then maps the image of a lemon onto the word `lemon' as its nearest neighbor, we say that the precision-at-one for this mapping is 100\%.
+If two target aliases were listed in the bimodal dictionary for the source image, mapping the image onto either of them would result in P@$1=100\%$.} Note that this performance metric is much more conservative than other metrics used for similar problems, including pairwise matching accuracy, percentile rank, and Pearson correlation~\cite{minnema-herbelot-2019-brain}.
 Pairwise matching accuracy and percentile rank have random baseline scores of 0.5, and they converge in the limit.
 If $a$ has a percentile rank of $p$ in a list $\mathcal{A}$, it will be higher than a random member of $\mathcal{A}$ $p$ percent of the time.
-Pearson is monotonically increasing with pairwise matching accuracy, but precision@$k$ scores are more conservative than any of them for reasonably small values of $k$.
-In our case our target space is 79,059 words, and it is possible to have precision@100 values of 100 and still have near-perfect pairwise matching accuracy, percentile rank, and Pearson correlation scores.
-Precision@$k$ scores also have the advantage that they are intuitive and practically relevant, e.g., for decoding.
+Pearson correlation is monotonically increasing with pairwise matching accuracy, but P@$k$ scores are more conservative than any of them for reasonably small values of $k$.
+In our case, our target space is 79,059 words, so it is possible to have P@100 values of 0.0 and yet still have near-perfect pairwise matching accuracy, percentile rank, and Pearson correlation scores.
+P@$k$ scores also have the advantage that they are intuitive and practically relevant, e.g., for decoding.